spq/pkappa2/README.md

 [![Go Coverage](https://github.com/spq/pkappa2/wiki/coverage.svg)](https://raw.githack.com/wiki/spq/pkappa2/coverage.html)

 Pkappa2 is a packet stream analysis tool intended for Attack & Defense CTF competitions.
-It receives pcap files via a http upload, usually send by a tcpdump-complete script, or using Pcap-over-IP.
+It receives pcap files via a http upload, usually send by a tcpdump-complete script, moving .pcap files into a monitored folder, or using PCAP-over-IP.
 The received pcaps are processed and using the web interface, users can run queries over the streams.
 Streams matching the query are displayed, and their content can be viewed in multiple formats.